 The second component of headphone quality is audio quality.
 Here, I was a little less impressed with the MPOW M3’s, but I still thought they were pretty quality.
 You definitely get a LOT of bass in these things.
 I wouldn’t say they’re quite Beats-level bassy, but they certainly provide more bass than your standard Bluetooth earbuds.
 But, all that shimmers isn’t gold.
 The bass is pretty muddy and not the most enjoyable of experiences.
 While I did get more used to it as time went on, the initial listening periods were pretty rough.

 MPOW did much better in the mids and highs than it did in the lows.
-I was pleasantly surprised how good voices, guitars, and other instruments sounded in music.
+I was pleasantly surprised how good voices, guitars, and other instruments sounded.
 The soundstage isn’t huge (we are talking about $35 Bluetooth headphones here) but it does well regardless.
 I listened to several podcasts and had zero qualms about how the audio came across.
-If you’re looking for something to wear while listening to podcasts in your hammock on a lazy summer day, I definitely don’t think you could go wrong here.
+If you’re looking for something to wear while listening to podcasts in your hammock on a lazy summer day, you can’t go wrong here.

 Battery life is another strong point of the MPOW M3’s.
 MPOW rates the headphones at about 13 hours, but I got more along the lines of ten hours at higher volumes.
 Don’t get me wrong, ten hours is a really long time on battery and I was pretty pleased with that number.
 The M3’s took about 3.5 hours to recharge from the first low-battery warning so I’d assume that from completely dead you’re looking at 4 to 4.5 hours.
 That’s a pretty long time to recharge, but if you throw them on a charger overnight once a week, you’ll never have to worry about it.